ibm-cloud-docs/Backup/canceling-backup-service.md

     ```zsh
     This will remove jobs, settings, etc. (y/[N])
     ```
-5. Reboot your server at your earliest convenience to ensure that the software is removed completely.
+5. Restart your server at your earliest convenience to ensure that the software is removed completely.